John West (governor): Marriage and children

-The couple's eldest son, John, married Unity Croshaw.
-Their younger sons Thomas West and Nathaniel West also became burgesses, as did other relatives.
+West's only known son with wife Anne, Col John West, married Unity Croshaw, a daughter of Joseph Croshaw before November 1664.
+Their sons Thomas West and Nathaniel West also became burgesses, as did other relatives.

 Death and legacy

 The former Governor John West died in the winter of 1659/1660, and was buried at the Jamestown church.
 In March 1659/1660, the Virginia Assembly passed the following act in recognition of his family's services to the colonial enterprise:

 West's 3,000-acre land grant on the York River became the location of the present town of West Point, Virginia.
 After his death the land passed to his son John West (who also served as a burgess), then to his grandson John West III and to his great-grandson Charles West.
 Charles West had no issue.
 His will (dated 28 September 1734) left the West Point estate to his mother, and after her death to his first cousin Thomas West (son of his father's brother Thomas) "and the heirs male of his body lawfully begotten, for ever ..."
 The entail was broken in November 1761, when a trust was established to enable 1,000 acres of the land to be sold in order to purchase slaves.